Subscribe

 Whether we are genetically predisposed to certain behaviours or not, we are not robots.
 We do not need someone else to re-programme us, we can do that ourselves.
 As I previously said, it depends how badly we want it.

 The pinnacle of adult maturity is when we accept without complaint, full personal responsibility for the choices we make in life – we then own the consequences.
 It’s a bitter pill to swallow and if we can at least intellectually assimilate that, we can work on the emotional acceptance.
-The application on a day to day basis is the next challenge…
+The application on a day-to-day basis is the next challenge…

 It’s fantastically empowering and liberating when we grasp just how much control we have over our thinking, the choices we make and the fact we can direct our lives.
 Yes, curve balls are sent our way and things do happen to us over which we have absolutely no control, sometimes with devastating consequences but these are the key times we need to be consciously aware of the nature of our thoughts.
 It is at these points in time when things can take a downward spiral.
 Over time however, we can intercept this habit loop and with the right support, being consciously aware of our thought patterns and creating new helpful ones, repeating assumptive affirmations and visualisation, we can regain the control.
 I’m not saying it’s easy but it is possible.